sureshrmdec/Practice-Backyard/Notes/OOPConcepts.md

    1. Intrface is the key to achieve Polymorphism.
    ** Polymorphism is powerful,it provides flexibilty and dynamicism

- **Always strive for highly cohesive and loosly couple Solutiont **Programming for interface than the implementation
+ **Always strive for highly cohesive and loosly couple Solution.
+ **Programming for interface than the implementation

  Q: List out some object oriented design principle ?